 - Accessing technology

-- Determining the content of product-specific and technology training
+- Determining the content of product-specific curriculum and technology

 - Helping students develop independent planning, organizational, and study skills

 Identifying and Assessing Learner Goals

 Orientation is the time for learners to identify their goals for participating in distance or blended learning.
 Many organizations have goal setting as part of their usual intake process, and the information gained there should be given to the distance teacher.
 In addition to this, organizations should consider additional questions about goals specific to distance education for the distance education orientation.
 This information is not only useful to the student, but assists the teacher in meeting the student’s needs and determining whether a distance or blended model is a good fit for that particular student.

 The Importance of Orientation